kwangkim/lecture/DRAFT.md

 that communicate with Vim asynchronously.
 This allows the plugin to listen for events and to send commands to Vim at anytime.

-Your old plugins will still work as well as compatibility layers will be provided.
+Your old plugins will still work with Neovim as a compatibility layers will be provided.
 Little to no modification will be required.

 ### Better GUI architecture